HossainAhnaf/spring-react-devops/README.md

 <b>Applications</b>
 <hr>

- <b> - spring-backend</b>
+ <b> - backendntend</b>

 Spring Boot Web Java backend application that exposes a REST API to manage hobbies.
 Its secured endpoints can just be accessed if an access token (JWT) is provided.

-spring-backend stores its data in a MySql database.
+backendntend stores its data in a MySql database.

-spring-backend has the following endpoints
+backendntend has the following endpoints

-<b>-react-frontend</b>
+<b>-frontend</b>

 ReactJS frontend application where users can find and save hobbies and businesses can manage offers.
 In order to access the application, user / business must login using his/her username and password.
-All the requests coming from react-frontend to secured endpoints in spring-backend have a access token (JWT) that is generated when user / business logs in.
+All the requests coming from frontend to secured endpoints in backendntend have a access token (JWT) that is generated when user / business logs in.

-react-frontend uses Semantic UI React as CSS-styled framework.
+frontend uses Semantic UI React as CSS-styled framework.

 <b>Prerequisites</b>
 <hr>